Overruler/SuperiorStreams/README.md

 ## New Features

-Replacements for standard library ArrayList, HashSet and HashMap collections:
+### Replacements for standard library ArrayList, HashSet and HashMap collections

 ```java
 static Object[] example4() {